mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/managing/index.md

 <a name="adding-a-node"></a>
 ### Adding a Node

-The service deploys _DEFAULT_NODE_COUNT_ nodes by default.
+The service deploys 3 nodes by default, as 3 nodes is the minimum node requirement for a Highly-Available [MongoDB Replica Set](https://docs.mongodb.com/manual/replication/).
 You can customize this value at initial deployment or after the cluster is already running.
 Shrinking the cluster is not supported.

 Modify the `NODE_COUNT` environment variable to update the node count.
 If you decrease this value, the scheduler will prevent the configuration change until it is reverted back to its original value or larger.